Caldarium

+The boiler supplying hot water to a baths complex was also called caldarium.

 This was a very hot and steamy room heated by a hypocaust, an underfloor heating system using tunnels with hot air, heated by a furnace tended by slaves.
-This was the hottest room in the regular sequence of bathing rooms; after the caldarium, bathers would progress back through the Tepidarium to the Frigidarium.
+It was also the hottest room in the regular sequence of bathing rooms; after the caldarium, bathers would progress back through the tepidarium to the frigidarium.

-In the caldarium, there would be a bath (alveus, piscina calida or solium) of hot water sunk into the floor and there was sometimes even a laconicum—a hot, dry area for inducing sweating.
+A caldarium in both public and private baths followed a common plan which had three main parts.
+The common arrangement would include a warm-water bath -- usually called alveus, but also referred to as piscina calida or solium -- sunk into the floor, a semicircular alcove -- laconicum -- where bathers would sit in order to induce sweating, and in the middle of the room a vacant space -- sudatorium or sudatio -- meant for physical exercise before going to sit in laconicum.

 The bath's patrons would use olive oil to cleanse themselves by applying it to their bodies and using a strigil to remove the excess.
 This was sometimes left on the floor for the slaves to pick up or put back in the pot for the women to use for their hair.